A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA

 During the first outbreak, weeks 16-21, Bayesian point forecasts increased from 3 to 13 cases, with medians that matched the means in all weeks except week 21 (median 12).
-Mean of absolute errors 2 show a small error for Weekly Bayesian prediction.
-For the first outbreak, the RMSE is 2.27 for the Bayesian mean forecasts and 2.08 for the Bayesian median forecasts, since the RMSE can be computed separately for each type of point prediction; notably, the RMSE for the Bayesian median (2.08) is smaller than the corresponding value for the censored Poisson model (2.24).
+Mean of absolute errors 2 shows a small error for the weekly Bayesian prediction.
+For the first outbreak, $RMSE_B$ is 2.27 for the Bayesian mean forecasts and 2.08 for the Bayesian median forecasts, since $RMSE_B$ can be computed separately for each type of point prediction; notably, $RMSE_B$ for the Bayesian median (2.08) is smaller than the corresponding value for the censored Poisson model (2.24).
 The Bayesian model achieved logarithmic scores lower than the censored Poisson model in every week except the first two weeks of the outbreak.
-All details of prediction , errors, and scores have been provided S-Tables-K and S-Bayesian-A).
+All details of the prediction , errors, and scores have been provided in Supplementary V and XX.